JoshCheek/8-LoLambda/lecture/031_what_is_a_lambda.md

 What is a lambda?
 -----------------

-In the lambda calculus, a lambda is a function.
-So if you know JavaScript or Ruby, then you already know what a lambda is!
+A lambda is their word for a function.
+So if you know what a function is in JavaScript, or what a lambda / proc / block is in Ruby, then you already know what a lambda is!

-This expression in lambda calculus:

 ```js
 META isReadOnly: true